michael-n-cooper/ssw-ext/demo/explanation.md

 A sign description is an ordered set of symbol descriptions.
 The order is, I think, important for understanding the sign description.
 Therefore the order is defined by the temporal sequence of the sign.

+## Generate temporal sequence

+I created the ability to generate a temporal sequence because not all signs in the wild have it, but it is needed for sorted and for the description algorithm.
+A preferred [temporal sequence is already described](https://www.signwriting.org/archive/docs6/sw0534-SignSpellingGuidelines-2008.pdf), and this algorithm follows that along with awareness of left- and right-hand symbols.

+Algorithmic generation of the temporal sequence might be considered less ideal than manual creation, so it is intended for situations where the sequence hasn't been provided.
+But I think the algorithm mostly produces desired results, and could at least be used to get users started on adding the sequence to the sign.

-This brings me to a question about the optimal temporal sequence.
+In working with this and its application to a sign description, I have a question about the optimal temporal sequence.
 I have seen that these tend to start with two patterns: "Dominant hand, subdominant hand, dominant movement, subdominant movement", and "Dominant hand, dominant movement, subdominant hand, subdominant movement".
 For the sign description this might impact understanding.
 I'm not sure which pattern is preferable when seen in this context, but this might be a new way of looking at that question.

-## Generate temporal sequence

 ## Switch between right- and left-handed sign

+From what I have seen, sign dictionaries generally provide right-handed signs.
+Left-handed users either must mentally flip them, or add a left-handed version to the dictionary (differentiated in the gloss).
+The function to flip a sign could simply do this as needed on individual signs or entire documents.

+This function swaps the horizontal position of symbols across the sign centre, mirrors symbols, and changes their "handedness" if applicable.

 ## Switch between signer perspective and viewer perspective